tjvr/website/pages/tech.md

 ## Sound Production <a id="recording"></a>

 Work with others to record, edit, and master a podcast or song with guidance and gear from the professionals.
+This is a group activity.

 </div>
 </div>